codejutsu1/laravel-paystack-transfer/README.md

 - reference
 - recipient

 The `currency` is `NGN` by default.
 You can override the default currency by adding it to the array.
-For the `source`, we took care of that merging the array with a value of `balance`.
+For the `source`, we took care of that by merging the array with a value of `balance`.

 ```php
 <?php